ZxxLang/abnfa/README.md

 ### precedence

 Used for binary operators.
-This method holds the matching raw string.
+This method holds the matching original string.

     ref-precedence-key